nursing students giving shots

 Workforce Innovation and Opportunity Act

-The Workforce Innovation and Opportunity Act (WIOA) is designed to help job seekers access employment, education, training, and support services to succeed in the labor market and to match employers with the skilled workers they need to compete in the global economy.
-Contact the local office to inquire if you qualify for financial support.
+The Workforce Innovation and Opportunity Act (WIOA) helps job seekers access employment, education, training and support services to succeed in the labor market and to match employers with the skilled workers they need to compete in the global economy.
+Contact the local office to see if you qualify for financial support.

-• Hancock County 550 N. Madison St., Carthage, IL 217.357.6749
+• Hancock County | 550 N. Madison St. | Carthage, IL | 217.357.6749

-• Warren/Henderson County 1025 S. 2nd St, Monmouth, IL 309.734.4745
+• Warren/Henderson County |1025 S. 2nd St | Monmouth, IL | 309.734.4745

-• Knox County Bondi Building, 311 E. Main, Suite 612, Galesburg, IL 309.343.9832
+• Knox County Bondi Building | 311 E. Main, Suite 612 | Galesburg, IL | 309.343.9832

-• McDonough County 440 N. Lafayette, Macomb, IL 309.837.1280
+• McDonough County | 440 N. Lafayette | Macomb, IL | 309.837.1280

 SCHOLARSHIPS

-1. To prepare competent entry-level medical assistants in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
+1. To prepare competent entry-level medical assistants in the cognitive (knowledge), psychomotor (skills) and affective (behavior) learning domains.

-2. Safely and effectively perform a variety of clinical and administrative tasks as an entry level medical assistant.
+2. Safely and effectively perform a variety of clinical and administrative tasks as an entry-level medical assistant.

 3. Display professionalism in the workplace and communicate effectively both verbally and in writing within a work environment.